Do Go On - 207 - The Golden State Killer

 Yeah.

-Just he's just, he's Just slowly just making his way around,
+He's just slowly just making his way around.

-uncatchable, unstoppable.
-And you mentioned before, like maybe he was talking to some sort of
+And you mentioned before, like maybe he was talking to some sort of professional help.

-professional help.
-Well, in January of 78, a man claiming to be the East Area Rapers called
+Well, in January of 78, a man claiming to be the East Area rapist called the contact counselling service and said,

-the contact counseling service and said, I have a problem, I need help because I don't want to do
+I need help because I don't want to do this anymore.

 Yeah.